Spiny dogfish: Conservation status and management

 In June 2018, the New Zealand Department of Conservation classified Squalus acanthias Linnaeus as "Not Threatened" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.

+In 2023, populations in EU and UK waters were determined to have recovered enough that they could be commercially fished.

 Fossil range

 Squalus acanthias fossils are known from the Miocene of Denmark and the Netherlands, dating from approximately 11 million years ago.
 As with other cartilaginous fish, the fossil record of Squalus acanthias consists predominantly of dental material, as cartilage does not fossilize well.
-The teeth of S. acanthus can be hard to differentiate from those of other squaliforme sharks, making identification difficult.
+The teeth of S. acanthias can be hard to differentiate from those of other squaliforme sharks, making identification difficult.